-To assess the SPF Domains risk vector, we look for the presence of SPF records in the company’s primary domain, subdomains, and any domains that have sent or attempted to send email.
+The SPF Domains risk vector contributes to the Diligence risk category.
+To assess this risk vector, we look for the presence of SPF records in the company’s primary domain, subdomains, and any domains that have sent or attempted to send email.
 These domains typically correspond to mail servers.
 We also look at subdomains.

 Impact